-Recent events of my life have left me at considering that definition of kindness.
+Recent events in my life have left me to consider that definition of kindness.
 Kindness used to be something I took for granted.
 In my little conservative Christian bubble, I had not been exposed to unkindness on a daily level.
-It was common to experience the unkindness of circumstances and society, but the unkindness of Christianity has crept into my life over the last year and truly shook my foundation.
+It was common to experience the unkindness of circumstances and society, but the unkindness of Christianity has crept into my life over the last year and truly shaken my foundation.

 The interesting thing is that I’m truly starting to understand that the unkindness that I’m seeing will have a direct effect on how my children are modeled kindness.
 Kindness seems to be fading in our world and I’ve decided that kindness is something that we need to start intentionally modeling for our children.
 Kindness changes everything, but it must be modeled.